 You may wish to call before you leave your doctor's office.
 In many cases, you will be able to get a preadmission appointment immediately.

 Preadmission appointments are available Monday through Friday, 7 a.m. to 4:30 p.m.

 Please inform the scheduler if your procedure is being performed in the Baptist for Women Center for Surgery.
 Click here for preadmission information for the Center for Surgery.

-When you arrive for your preadmission session, you will meet with the preadmissions clerk, who can help you complete all the necessary paperwork for your procedure.
+When you arrive for your preadmission session, you will meet with an Admissions representative who will complete a medical history questionnaire with you.
 After completing necessary forms, you will then meet with a nurse to review your medical history and complete any necessary tests.
 The entire process takes approximately one hour.